-New Members: Cindi Montgomery
+New Members: Cindi Flinn

 New members are accepted into the church by transfer, conversion or Christian experience.
 New members are required to attend new member orientation classes as described in the AME discipline.
 Non-A.M.E. members serve a three-month probationary period of reflections under the special care of a class leader assigned by the Pastor before being read into the church as full members.
 Persons from other A.M.E. churches or from churches in other Methodist branches may be received and read into full membership without probation.

 In preparation for being received into full membership in the African Methodist Episcopal Church, all probationers shall be given study in:

 † Rules and regulations of the A.M.E.
 Church as described in the discipline and doctrine of the African Methodist Episcopal Church

 † History and ministries of the local church

 Establish realistic goals for the growth of the church.
 Identify opportunities for the church to engage in meaningful ministries.
 Develop leadership workshops to enhance the opportunity for the entire church to participate in church ministry.
 Implement bible plans, street ministries, home visitation teams, revival and evangelistic service and distribute tracts.
 Also, coordinates information between the stewardess board, class leaders, church secretary, and church administrator, regarding all new members.

 Cell Groups: Pastor Ruth McCants Locke and Rev Lewis Turner